benws1/fliplet-cli/docs/API/components/form-builder.md

     // Use form to perform various actions
   });

-// Gets the form instance named 'foo' Fliplet.FormBuilder.get('foo')
-  .then(function (form) {
+// Gets the form instance named 'Contact names'.
+Note this is case sensitive Fliplet.FormBuilder.get('Contact names') .then(function (form) {
     // Use form to perform various actions
   });